-I am an Assistant Professor of Political Science at the Cologne Center for Comparative Politics at the University of Cologne.
+I am an Assistant Professor of Political Science at the Department of Political Science at the University of Cologne.
 I am also the Chair for Empirical Democratic Theory, and an Associated Member of the Cluster of Excellence ECONtribute: Markets & Public Policy.

 |